healpy/healpy/paper/paper.md

 Power Spectrum is one the most powerful tools to understand the early Universe.

-See in the ![figure](healpix_grid.png) how a sphere is first split into 12 base pixels of equal area and whose centers are at the same latitude and then each is further subdivided to achieve higher and higher resolution.
+See in the ![figure](healpix_grid.png) how a sphere is first split into 12 base pixels of equal area whose centers are at the same latitude.
+Then, each is further subdivided to achieve higher and higher resolution.
 The ``HEALPix`` team provides FORTRAN, C++, and IDL implementations of the framework.

 ``healpy`` is a wrapper to the multi-threaded ``HEALPix`` C++ library in Python, it implements a user-friendly interface for all ``HEALPix`` functionalities, most importantly a fast nearest-neighbor search and the decomposition into Spherical Harmonics coefficients.
-It also adds utilities to read and write maps, Spherical Harmonics coefficients and Power Spectrum values as FITS files based on ``astropy.io.fits``.
+It also adds utilities to read/write maps, Spherical Harmonics coefficients, and Power Spectrum values as FITS files based on ``astropy.io.fits``.
 Finally it provides extensive plotting functionality, i.e. Mollweide, Gnomonic and Cartographic projections based on Matplotlib.